 The weather is actually more an issue of shade and the need for tree planting along with the building of footpaths.
-Safety is related to the lack of footpaths in critical areas and the lack of zebra crossing on Byangum Road.

-No Lighting along bike/pedestrian path on Marine Parade and footpaths are not continuous on the off coast side of the street.

-I live too far away from Murwillumbah CBD but once there I tend to move about on foot.
+No Lighting along bike/pedestrian path on Marine Parade and footpaths are not continuous on the off coast side of I live too far away from Murwillumbah CBD but once there I tend to move about on foot.

-The footpath along Nullum street from the corner of prince street to Sathya Sai Primary school is incomplete and requires that I walk my 4 children either across the vacant lot (grass in rarely mown and frequently muddy) or onto the road which is a heavy bus and traffic route at school pick up and drop off times.

-Where paths do exist, they are often poorly lit (the whole of Knox Park & around Murwillumbah Primary School)
+The footpath along Nullum street from the corner of prince street to Sathya Sai Primary school is incomplete and requires that I walk my 4 children either across the vacant lot (grass in rarely mown and frequently muddy) or onto Where paths do exist, they are often poorly lit (the whole of Knox Park & around Murwillumbah Primary School)

 Water across paths due to stormwater drains not being clear after 2013 flooding.
-I